B.A. in Criminal Justice

 For more than a century National Louis University has specialized in education and the social and behavioral science disciplines that underlay the practice of criminal justice.
 Our new criminal justice degree curriculum was developed in consultation with leaders in the law enforcement, security, and corrections fields so that graduates will be prepared to address the expectations of hiring managers today.

-Directed by a former homicide detective who became an educator as a second career, NLU’s criminal justice degree program will include guest lectures, class trips, and case studies engaging you with the newest developments in the field.
+Directed by a former homicide detective who became an educator later in his career, NLU’s criminal justice degree program includes guest lectures, class trips, and case studies that engage you with the newest developments in the field.
 Special topics will include terrorism response, homeland security, criminal investigation, transportation security, and forensics.
 You will be guided to pursue special certifications and training to enhance your professional preparation.

 What You Will Learn